p-zhang/p-zhang.github.io/about.md

 ---
 layout: page
 title: About
+published: true
 ---

 ## Biography
-Peng Zhang received the B.Eng. (with first-class honors) degree in electrical and electronic engineering from Nanyang Technological University, Singapore, in 2011.
-He is currently pursuing the Ph.D. degree in the Electrical and Electronic Engineering Department at Imperial College London, U.K. He was a Research Engineer with the Institute for Infocomm Research (I 2R), Singapore, in 2011-2012.
+**Peng Zhang** received the B.Eng. (with first-class honors) degree in electrical and electronic engineering from [Nanyang Technological University](http://www.ntu.edu.sg/Pages/home.aspx), Singapore, in 2011.
+He is currently pursuing the Ph.D. degree in the Electrical and Electronic Engineering Department at [Imperial College London](https://www.imperial.ac.uk/), U.K. He was a Research Engineer with the [Institute for Infocomm Research](http://www.i2r.a-star.edu.sg/), Singapore, in 2011-2012.
 His current research interests include sparse signal processing, random matrix theory, and lattice.

-Mr. Zhang is a recipient of the A*STAR Graduate Scholarship (Overseas) from the Agency for Science, Technology, and Research (A*STAR), Singapore.
+Mr. Zhang is a recipient of the A*STAR Graduate Scholarship (Overseas) from the Agency for Science, Technology, and Research ([A*STAR](http://www.a-star.edu.sg/)), Singapore.

 ## Publications
 Peng Zhang, Lu Gan, Cong Ling, and Sumei Sun, “Structured Random Matrices for Compressed Sensing with Block-Sparse Corruptions,” submitted.